 15. Supervised mortgage lenders and non-profit lenders must obtain a $50,000 surety bond for the main office and each additional office location.
 Mortgage loan brokers must obtain a $25,000 surety bond for the main office and each additional office location.
 The bond form must include the full legal name and must match the name of the applicant.

-Premium for either a Maine Mortgage Loan Broker or Supervised Lender Bond is dependent on credit.
+The premium that you pay for either a Maine Mortgage Loan Broker or Supervised Lender Bond is dependent on credit.

 The State of Maine requires supervised lender licenses must be renewed by December 31 of each year.